What Is the S&P 500?

 Market benchmark.
 It is the most widely used standard for evaluating investment performance.
 Portfolio returns are routinely compared against the S&P 500 to determine whether a given strategy has outperformed or underperformed the broader market.

 Economic indicator.
-Because the index includes companies from all major sectors — technology, healthcare, financials, consumer goods, energy, and more — movements in the S&P 500 are broadly interpreted as a reflection of overall economic conditions and investor sentiment about the U.S. economy.
+Because the index includes companies from all major sectors, including technology, healthcare, financials, consumer goods, and energy, movements in the S&P 500 broadly reflect overall economic conditions and investor sentiment about the U.S. economy.

 Foundation for financial products.
 A large ecosystem of financial instruments is built around the S&P 500, including index funds, ETFs, and futures contracts, which allow investors and institutions to gain broad market exposure or manage portfolio risk.

 The S&P 500 is one of three indexes most commonly cited as a measure of the U.S. stock market.
-Understanding how they differ helps clarify what each one actually measures.
+Understanding how they differ clarifies what each one actually measures.

 S&P 500 Dow Jones Industrial Average Nasdaq Composite